Introduction to Amazon interviews

 “Interviewing at AWS: Advice and tips from 250 interviews”, Nick Matthews

-It’s ok not to know the answer
+It’s ok not to know the answer when answering Amazon interview questions

-Don’t google it and then answer it on a remote call – it’s very obvious.
-Don’t try to bluff your way through.
 The interviewer is actively trying to get down to the bottom of the bucket of all the detail they can get about you.
 Not knowing something is ok – after all, Learn and Be Curious is an Amazon Leadership principle.

 Check out Understanding the Amazon Leadership Principles here

 Be yourself: the interview process is specifically designed to find out who you are, and whether you’re the right fit for Amazon.
 If you’re not that person, they’ll find out eventually.
-You might find that the real you is exactly who they are looking for: Amazon hires people for their strengths, rather than their weaknesses.
+There’s no point faking who you are or how you behave to answer some Amazon behavioral interview questions successfully if you turn out not to thrive in Amazon’s work culture.

 Good luck in the process!